 The nature of the mind is to find joy, happiness, comfort, some security, someplace where it doesn’t have to wonder anymore.
-In an effort to find joy, to be happy the mind tries to wander either to the past—trying to find some events that will make it happy or future- trying to put itself into a situation where it finds happiness, or fantasize something by daydreaming so it can remain happy.
+To find joy, to be happy the mind tries to wander either to the past — trying to find some events that will make it happy or future — trying to put itself into a situation where it finds happiness, or fantasize something by daydreaming so it can remain happy.

 Is mind-wandering bad?

-Of course, a lot of mind-wandering can be negative and intrusive, and difficult to tame.
-Ruminating about things that have made us miserable and things we are worried about is something we could do without.
+Of course, a lot of mind-wandering can be negative and dangerous, and difficult to tame.
+Ruminating about things that have made us miserable and things we’re worried about is something we could do without.

 Here’s the good news!